NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 OpenStack File Share Storage shares (commonly referred to as Manila shares) are semantically analogous.
-A FlexVol volume is a container of logical data elements (for example: files, Snapshot copies, clones, LUNs, et cetera) that is abstracted from physical elements (for example: individual disks, and RAID groups).
+A FlexVol volume is a container of logical data elements (for example: files, Snapshot copies, clones, LUNs, etc.) that is abstracted from physical elements (for example: individual disks, and RAID groups).

 .. _manila_scheduling_and_resource_selection: